 Even though our products have excellent credentials, flavour and right image, and we have the experience, the permanent question is: What’s your story?

 So, here is our story of how we become on Tierra Brava Hot Sauce.
 Here is our journey on how we have managed to be here, how we have struggled and fight for my dream, keep the pace, share it with my loved ones, and share it with my whole team, who, by the way, all my family, friends and collaborators have always been with me hand by hand so we can deliver the best.
 Thank you all!

-The Tierra Brava Hot Sauce journey started 14 years ago talking with my mother about the Xmas family reunion, regularly all the family parties and gatherings were hosted at my parents’ house.
+The Tierra Brava Hot Sauce Story started by the year 2006, I was talking with my mother about the Xmas family reunion, regularly all the family parties and gatherings were hosted at my parents’ house.

 My mom, as well as my grandmother and grand-grandmother, loved to cook.
 Even my sisters, my kids, nephew and nieces like it too.
 Cooking has always been a passion in our family.
 My mother used to cook for all the family, over 80 people every Xmas and also every weekend our house was crowded with friends and family, all enjoying and loving my mom’s cooking abilities.

 Some of my memories tell me that most of our weekend there was always someone at our house asking my mom to please do that delicious chilaquiles with the red salsa, or even molletes with green or red salsa... some of our friends just called to say “Hi!, Can we stop by to have dinner?
 Can you do those special enchiladas with that delicious salsa? …